QuantEcon/lecture-source-jl/rst_files/getting_started.rst

 This is a Julia specific terminal disconnected from the graphical interface of Jupyter, and becomes increasingly important as you learn Julia

-To start the REPL on a typical jupyterlab environment
+To start the REPL in a typical Jupyter lab environment

 #.
 Choose "New Launcher"
 #.
 Choose a ``Julia 1.0`` Console